imqueue/imqueue/README.md

 ## Contributing

-Any contributions are greatly appreciated.
+Any contributions greatly appreciated.
 Feel free to fork, propose PRs, open issues, do whatever you think may be helpful to this project.
 PRs which passes all tests and do not brake tslint rules are first-class candidates to be accepted!